 Our Hebrew & Jewish Studies programming is unsurpassed.
 All children receive 80 minutes/day of Hebrew instruction and Chumash.
 Language immersion is utilized and even our kindergartners are expected to speak exclusively in Hebrew during Hebrew and Jewish Studies.
 Our local synagogues are most complementary when they relate that “they can always tell an Akiva student—they are fluid in their Hebrew skills and always at ease in multiple spiritual/religious settings.”

 The Arts and Physical Education are alive and well at Akiva.
 One walk into our building and it becomes clear that our children not only learn about art, they DO art.
 In music, they are supported in writing and understanding music as well as learning the sacred songs from our Jewish and American heritage, holidays, and traditions.
 Our Physical Education classes are rigorous and encourage a healthy body, and a spirit of cooperation and sportsmanship.

 Finally, we have time during our day for electives and special programming.
 Older children receive specialized leadership training.
 Gardening and other topics are explored and offered based on student interest and needs.
 In collaboration with the Gordon Jewish Community Center, synagogues, and community-based organizations involved in public service, our children work with our community’s seniors and shut in’s, and perform for and lead community events.

 Every Tuesday morning, students begin the day with “Active Start” offerings provided by community members.
 These hour-long classes enable us to meet as a staff for weekly professional development.
-Classes include yoga, gardening, Zumba, and sports.
+Classes include yoga, gardening, music, and sports.

 In all, our students leave their day with a deep sense of accomplishment.
 They are challenged and supported and their growth from year to year is remarkable.
 Our program is designed to make this happen!